Consulting Exit Opportunities: Top Career Paths After McKinsey, BCG, and Bain (2026)

 Exit Path #1: Private Equity and Venture Capital

-PE is the highest-paying exit path for most MBB consultants.
+PE can be one of the stronger compensation exit paths for consultants who land investing roles.
 PE firms value consulting backgrounds for structured analysis, financial modeling comfort, and evaluating business models under time pressure.
-Associates spend 60–70% of time on due diligence and 30–40% on portfolio company work (Source: Management Consulted 2025).
+Day-to-day work often mixes diligence with portfolio company support, with the balance varying by fund and role (Source: Management Consulted).

 Worked Example: Consulting-to-PE Compensation